11 Examples of How AI is Used in Business in 2026

 AI automation

 Every role has repetitive, manual tasks — such as checking email, inputting data, and generating reports — that take time from more impactful work.
-AI can help automate routine tasks, which maximizes productivity, reduces the risk of human error, and drives team member engagement by enabling them to focus their time on more meaningful work.
+One of the ways AI can be used in business is to automate routine tasks.
+This maximizes productivity, reduces the risk of human error, and drives team member engagement by enabling them to focus their time on more meaningful work.

 According to a survey of 1,000 small business owners conducted by Reimagine Main Street in May 2025, most current AI users surveyed are eager to automate business functions.
 The survey results show that the tasks AI users at small businesses are most comfortable automating include: